Japan govt officials debate fresh cash payouts to help the poor cope with pandemic -sources

 ($1 = 106.6000 yen)

-(Reporting by Yoshifumi Takemoto; Writing by Tetsushi Kajimoto; Editing by Edwina Gibbs)
+(Reporting by Yoshifumi Takemoto; Writing by Tetsushi Kajimoto; Editing by Edwina Gibbs and Kenneth Maxwell)

 ((tetsushi.kajimoto@thomsonreuters.com;))